Ten FAQs on advertising strategy.

 On average, a casual reader will spend about two seconds looking at your advert.
 If it has not caught the eye or grabbed their attention in that time, this reader will move on to something else.
 How your ad looks is therefore very important.

 Always leave design to the professionals; poor design can tarnish your reputation.
-The image of the advert should reflect your market position and carry through the same values and content.
+The image of the advert should reflect your market position and values.

-9. How long does it take for an ad campaign to work?
+9. How long does it take to see results from advertising?

 10. Should I try to match my competitors' advertising?